ABYC Certified Marine Systems Master Advisor

 Passed Marine Engines & Fuel Systems Certification Exam

-June 2026 Marine Electrical Certification Exam
+Passed Marine Electrical Certification Exam

 Northwest School of Wooden Boat Building — Marine Systems Program